ibrahimkanber/Android-Development-1-java-/README.md

 App components are the essential building blocks of an Android app.
 Each component is an entry point through which the system or a user can enter your app.
 Some components depend on others.
 There are four different types of app components:

-.Activities
+-Activities

-.Services
+-Services

-.Broadcast receivers
+-Broadcast receivers

-.Content providers
+-Content providers

 ------------Activity lifecycle-------------